 Frederick J. Cutter was born October 10, 1839, in Watertown Township, Washington County, Ohio, the son of Lewis J. Cutter and Eve Wagner Cutter.
-His family moved to Union (now Muskingum) Township in 1842, and Fred helped on the family farm until 1854, when he obtained a job driving a team for the Marietta & Cincinnati Railroad, just below Harmar.
+His family moved to Union (now Muskingum) Township in 1842, and Fred helped on the family farm until 1854, when he obtained a job driving a team for the Marietta & Cincinnati Railroad, just below Harmar."There was no more intelligent, better educated and more cultured farming community in the State of Ohio than this one in the vicinity of Constitution."

 In 1855 William P. Cutler hired Fred to work on his large farm at Constitution, and while there, he was able to attend school during the winter months.
 In 1859 he went to Cincinnati, where he worked in a variety of positions and attended several schools.
 He returned to Washington County in 1865, and with the advice and assistance of William P. Cutler, entered Marietta College, graduating in 1868.